Parent and carer responsibilities

 If your child has problems attending school you should, first of all, contact your child’s school to ask for further support.

 Please also consult our guidance documents for parents/carers which details expectations for parents, schools and the Local Authority:

 Schools’ responsibilities relating to attendance are detailed in the Education Regulations, they include:

 - Taking a register twice each day (at the start of the morning session and once during the afternoon)

 - Using the appropriate national attendance codes

 - Complying with statutory registration and deletion procedures

-Where a family chooses to take a holiday during term time, the absences will be coded as unauthorised, and as such Headteachers may request that the Local Authority issues a Penalty Notice.
-For more information, please visit the Attendance information for schools page.
+Where a family chooses to take a holiday or any leave during term time, the absences will be coded as unauthorised, and as such Headteachers may request that the Local Authority issues a Penalty Notice.

 Authorised non-attendance at school